osrf/gazebo_tutorials/model_contrib/tutorial.md

 [CMakeLists.txt](https://bitbucket.org/osrf/gazebo_models/src/default/CMakeLists.txt?at=default&fileviewer=file-view-default)
 file.

-Also make sure that you have permission to distribute all the files included in the model, and they're not copywrited material.
+Finally, make sure that you have permission to distribute all the files included in the model, and they're not copywrited material.

 # Contents of **model.config**: